razziel89/mdslw/README.md

 That is, `mdslw` never touches any parts of a document that cannot be line-wrapped automatically.
 That includes, for example, code blocks, HTML blocks, and pipe tables.
-Note that some of these settings can be modified via the `--features` flag.

 ## Caveats